Cat and Dog Vaccinations in Evanston, IL

-Before We Vaccinate Your Pet
+Before We Vaccinate Your Dog or Cat

 As an AAHA-accredited animal hospital, we're dedicated to maintaining a higher standard of care.
 One of our standards includes the Nurse Practitioner Evaluation.
-When a pet comes in to see one of our technicians for their vaccinations, the technician must get a full medical history on the patient, measure their weight, and obtain TRP (temperature, respiration, and pulse).
+When a dog or cat comes in to see one of our technicians for their vaccinations, the technician must get a full medical history on the patient, measure their weight, and obtain TRP (temperature, respiration, and pulse).
 Having a trained animal health professional evaluate your pet before they get their vaccinations ensures that they are healthy enough to be vaccinated with minimal risk.

 Here’s what a typical vaccine schedule looks like for puppies and kittens: